-Mr. John C. Malone is Chairman of Liberty Interactive Corporation.
-Mr. Malone is also the Chairman of the Board of Liberty Media Corporation, a position he has held since 1990 and Liberty Global, Inc. (LGI), a position he has held since 2005.
-From 1996 to March, 1999 when Tele-Communications, Inc., (TCI) merged with AT&T Corp., he was also Chairman and Chief Executive Officer of TCI.
-Previous to that, from 1973 to 1996, Mr. Malone served as President and CEO of TCI.
-He currently serves on the Board of Directors for CATO Institute, Discovery Communications, Inc., and SiriusXM.
-Additionally, Mr. Malone is Chairman Emeritus of the Board for Cable Television Laboratories, Inc.
+Dr. John C. Malone - is Chairman of the Board of Liberty Media Corporation, Liberty Interactive Corporation, Liberty Broadband Corporation and Liberty Global plc.
+From 1996 to March 1999, when Tele-Communications, Inc. (TCI) merged with AT&T Corp., he was Chairman and Chief Executive Officer of TCI.
+Previous to that, from 1973 to 1996, Dr. Malone served as President and Chief Executive Officer of TCI.
+He currently serves on the Board of Directors for Discovery Communications, Inc., Charter Communications, Inc., Expedia, Inc. and Lions Gate Entertainment Corp.
+Additionally, Dr. Malone is Chairman Emeritus of the Board for Cable Television Laboratories, Inc.

-Mr. Malone began his career in 1963 at Bell Telephone Laboratories/AT&T in economic planning and research and development.
+Dr. Malone began his career in 1963 at Bell Telephone Laboratories/AT&T in economic planning and research and development.
 In 1968, he joined McKinsey & Company and in 1970 he became Group Vice President at General Instrument Corporation (GI).
 He was later named President of Jerrold Electronics, a GI subsidiary.

 He served as Director of the National Cable Television Association (NCTA) from 1974 to 1977 and again from 1980 to 1993.
-During the 1977-1978 term, Mr. Malone was the NCTA's Treasurer.
+During the 1977-1978 term, Dr. Malone was the NCTA's Treasurer.

 Greg Maffei leads the team transforming Liberty Media Corporation and Liberty Interactive Corporation to compete in the digital/mobile era.
-Liberty Media owns media, communications and entertainment businesses, including subsidiaries Sirius XM and the Atlanta Braves and an interest Live Nation Entertainment.
-Liberty Interactive owns digital commerce businesses, including subsidiaries QVC, Backcountry.com, Bodybuilding.com, CommerceHub, and Evite, and interests in Expedia, Interval Leisure Group, FTD and HSN.
+Liberty Media owns media, communications and entertainment businesses, including subsidiaries SiriusXM and the Atlanta Braves and interests in Live Nation Entertainment and Formula One.
+Liberty Interactive owns digital commerce businesses, including subsidiaries QVC, zulily, Bodybuilding.com and Evite, and interests in Expedia, Interval Leisure Group, FTD and HSN.
 Under his tenure, Liberty's stocks have significantly outperformed the major stock indices and comparable companies.

-In addition, Maffei serves as President and CEO of Liberty Broadband and Liberty TripAdvisor, which were spun off from Liberty Media and Liberty Interactive, respectively, in 2014.
+In addition, Maffei serves as President and CEO of Liberty Broadband and Chairman, President and CEO of Liberty TripAdvisor, which were spun-off from Liberty Media and Liberty Interactive, respectively, in 2014.
 Liberty Broadband consists primarily of a stake in Charter Communications and Liberty TripAdvisor holds a controlling interest in TripAdvisor.

-Maffei also serves as chairman of the board of the Liberty-related companies Live Nation Entertainment, Sirius XM, Starz and TripAdvisor, and as a director of Charter Communications, Liberty Broadband, Liberty TripAdvisor and Zillow.
+Maffei serves as chairman of the board of the Liberty-related companies Live Nation Entertainment, SiriusXM, Starz and TripAdvisor, and is a director of Charter Communications and Zillow.

 Maffei is a member of the Board of Trustees of Dartmouth College and Council on Foreign Relations.
 He previously served as President of the Board of Trustees of the Seattle Public Library.